Adopting a Dog

 All of our dogs are located at a private boarding facility.
-If you are interested in adopting a dog from us then in the first instance please call the kennels on 01508 548216 or alternatively call us on 0303 040 1565 between 10am and 4pm Monday to Friday.
+If you are interested in adopting a dog from us then in the first instance please call the kennels on 01508 548216, send them an email or visit their website.

 These fees in no way cover the amount it costs the RSPCA to care for all the animals we have.
 Please remember we receive no government funding and are primarily responsible for raising our own finances in the local area.
 All of our dogs are vet checked, microchipped, neutered, fully vaccinated, treated for fleas and worms and come with 4 weeks free insurance.

 Things to Consider

 Will the dog have immediate access to an enclosed garden?

 In most cases it is essential that the dog will have immediate access to an enclosed garden to play and exercise.

 Are there children in the home?

 All of our dogs will have a guide with the minimum age for children they can live with.
 (We do not re-home any dogs with children under the age of 4 years as standard).

 Do you rent or own your property?

 If you rent, you will need to provide proof that you can have a dog/dogs at the property.